Prince735-ctrl/Attacking-Documentation-/README.md

 I used one of Zphisher’s tunneling options from this:

-ngrok / cloudflared / localhost.run
+ngrok / cloudflared / localhost

-I used cloudflared for this.
+I used a localhost for this.

 This allowed my phishing page to be accessible over the internet during the exercise.